mbronikowski/Bronikowski25/README.md

 We do not provide in the data files an estimate of the integral's uncertainty, as we assume a flat 30% uncertainty.

-Files with volumetric results for NGRST are structured similarily, however, they contain separate columns with "wide" and "deep" in column names, indicating the survey tier for which calculations were made.
+Files with volumetric results for Roman's HLTDS are structured similarily, however, they contain separate columns with "wide" and "deep" in column names, indicating the survey tier for which calculations were made.
-For NGRST, we provide results for the following subtypes: IIP; IIL; IIb; IIn; Ia; Ib; Ic; IcBL.
+For Roman, we provide results for the following subtypes: IIP; IIL; IIb; IIn; Ia; Ib; Ic; IcBL.